Ranzeb/Ranzeb/README.md

 - 🔭 I’m currently working as Software Engineer for Logistics Reply and building SaaS as a Side Hustle
 - 👀 I’m interested in programming, computer science and entrepreneurship
 - 🌱 I’m currently learning React.Js, Next.js, Node.js and everything related to Web Development.
-- 💞️ I’m looking to collaborate on some innovative startup in which i can contribute
+- 💞️ I’m looking to collaborate on some innovative projects in which I can contribute
 - 📫 Feel Free to reach me at r.ranzieri@gmail.com, I will kindly reply you for any questions
 - ⚡ Fun fact: I am a drummer, I'm really dip into music and extreme sports such as skateboard, ski, downhill, etc..
 Sometimes I also play board games and videogames